-This was Judy’s second session for the label.
+This was Judy’s second session for the label and the first after she had signed her initial contract with MGM.
 She had already recorded three tests on March 29, 1935.
 On that day, Judy and her sisters recorded “Moonglow” (not known to exist) and she soloed on “Bill” and a medley of “On The Good Ship Lollipop/The Object Of My Affection/Dinah.”
 All were recorded with mom Ethel at the piano.
 The latter two were lost until discovered in the 2000s.
-Read the details at The Judy Garland Online Discography’s page about the recordings.
+Read the details on The Judy Garland Online Discography’s Page about the recordings.

 For more information about Judy’s Decca recordings, check out The Judy Garland Online Discography’s Decca Records section.